Varunram/cosmos/WHITEPAPER.md

 ### Governance #################################################################

 Distributed public ledgers should have a constitution and a governance system.
-Bitcoin relies on the Bitcoin Foundation and mining to coordinate upgrades, but this is a slow process.
+Bitcoin relies on mining to coordinate upgrades and this is a slow process.
 Ethereum split into ETH and ETC after hard-forking to address TheDAO hack, largely because there was no prior social contract nor mechanism for making such decisions.

 Validators and delegators on the Cosmos Hub can vote on proposals that can change preset parameters of the system automatically (such as the block gas